Tronde/ansible-role-rhel-patchmanagement/README.md

 How to use this role
 --------------------

 Please be aware that the following howto is considered to work with the use case described above.
-You may have to adjust some sort of things if you have a differen use case.
+You may have to adjust some sort of things if you have a different use case.
 I assume that you have already cloned this repo or downloaded all the necessary files.
-After that you have to do the following steps to geht the RHEL-Patchmanagement to work.
+After that you have to do the following steps to get the RHEL-Patchmanagement to work.

  1. Edit `run_rhel_patch_mgmt.sh` and insert the sshkey which is used to connect to your nodes.
  1. Create a cronjob which runs `run_rhel_patch_mgmt.sh` on every Tuesday and Wednesday at a chosen time.
 The script will trigger the ansible playbook at the times as mentioned in the use case above.
 You could adjust it to your needs.
  1. You may have to edit `patch_rhel.yml` to fit your needs.
 By default this playbook runs on all hosts of your inventory which have a Red Hat operating system installed.
+ 1. Edit `create_vars.sh` and set the variables on top of the script accordingly to your environment.
- 1. Before the next patch cycle starts you have to edit `create_vars.sh` and insert the due dates you like to run the next patch cycle.
-Run `create_vars.sh` afterwards to create a new `vars/main.yml` file with a current patch set and the file `mail_text.txt`.
+ 1. Before the next patch cycle starts run `create_vars.sh` to create a new `vars/main.yml` file with a current patch set and the file `mail_text.txt`.
- 1. You may use the content of `mail_text.txt` to notify your users which advisories are going to be installed.
+ 1. *Optional*: You may use the content of `mail_text.txt` to notify your users which advisories are going to be installed.
+ 1. You could use the function `send_mail` instead to send a notification automatically to a specified email address.
+This function is enabled by default.

 License
 -------